 From artist + title to a report-ready file

-SOCAN is Canada's performing-rights organization for songwriters, composers, and publishers — the composition side, distinct from Re:Sound's recording side.
-Its royalties follow the musical work, identified by its ISWC, not the recording.
-A recording-only play log is missing that link.
+SOCAN is Canada's performing-rights organization for songwriters, composers, and publishers (the composition side, distinct from Re:Sound's recording side).
+Its royalties follow the musical work, identified by its ISWC, but its music-use reports are built from what you actually played: recordings.

-SonoVault bridges it.
-Resolve your play log's artist + title to a canonical recording with its ISRC, label, and release data in Bulk Lookup, then map each recording to the ISWC of the work behind it with SonoVault's ISWC lookup — so a recording-centric log can be resolved to the composition SOCAN pays on.
+Sonovault covers both halves.
+Bulk Lookup resolves your play log's artist + title to canonical recordings with their ISRC, label, and release data; Sonovault's ISWC lookup then maps each ISRC to the work code behind it, so a recording-centric log can be resolved to the composition SOCAN pays on.

-The gap most reporters hit: playout and now-playing logs identify the recording — artist, title, sometimes an ISRC — but not the ISWC work code that SOCAN's composition-side matching needs.
-SonoVault's ISRC → ISWC mapping bridges that gap.
+The gap most reporters hit: playout and now-playing logs identify the recording loosely (artist and title, occasionally an ISRC) and never the ISWC work code that SOCAN's composition-side matching needs.
+Sonovault's ISRC โ ISWC mapping is the bridge.

 - 1